-EY engagement quality review policies address audit and assurance engagements.
-Engagement quality reviewers are experienced professionals with significant subject-matter knowledge.
-They are independent of the engagement team and provide an objective evaluation of the significant judgments the engagement team made, and the conclusions reached in formulating the auditor's report.
+They are independent of the engagement team and provide an objective evaluation of the significant judgments the engagement team made and the conclusions reached in formulating the auditor's report.
 The performance of an engagement quality review, however, does not reduce the responsibilities of the partner in charge of the engagement for the engagement and its performance.
-In no circumstances may the responsibility of the engagement quality reviewer be delegated to another individual.

 The engagement quality review spans the entire engagement cycle, including planning, risk assessment, audit strategy and execution.
-Policies and procedures for the performance and documentation of engagement quality reviews provide specific guidelines on the nature, timing and extent of the procedures to be performed, and the required documentation evidencing their completion.
-In all circumstances, the engagement quality review is completed before the date of the auditor's or assurance report.
+Policies and procedures for the performance and documentation of engagement quality reviews provide guidelines on the nature, timing and extent of the procedures to be performed, and the required documentation evidencing their completion.
+In all circumstances, the engagement quality review is completed before the date of the auditor's report.